lisaannbyrne1/MSP2-AHI-Map/README.md

 The intension of this standalone page is to all farmers to find AHI approved trained veterinary practitioner in their area.
 The main aim is to have a centralised area for farmers to find their vets depending on the area they are trained in.

 ## Demo
-A live demo can be found here
+A live demo can be found <a href="https://lisaannbyrne1.github.io/MSP2-AHI-Map/">here</a>

 ![Demo](https://github.com/lisaannbyrne1/MSP2-AHI-Map/blob/master/assets/Demo.gif "=Demo")

 ## UX